-The following is a summary of the Company's highlights during the six months ended March 31, 2020, and to the date of this MD&A:
+The following is a summary of the Company's highlights during the nine months ended June 30, 2020, and to the date of this MD&A:

-- On March 31, 2020, Mangan received a significant positive environmental ruling under the European Union's Natura 2000 system of reserves and protected areas that determined the Project is not expected to cause adverse impacts on valuable and threatened species habitat. - On March 30, 2020, Mangan's application for certain investment incentives was approved by the Czech Ministry of Industry and Trade.
+- On July 5, 2020, the Company announced a two-tranche brokered private placement of 12.0 million common shares and 54.2 million CDIs, at a price of \$0.061 per Share or AUD\$0.065 per CDI, respectively for aggregate gross proceeds of \$4.04 million (the "Fourth Quarter Placement").
+The first tranche of the Fourth Quarter Placement, comprising of 5.2 million common shares and 16.3 million CDIs for aggregate gross proceeds of \$1.3 million, closed on July 9, 2020.
+The second tranche is expected to close on or about August 24, 2020, subject to shareholder approval (section 13 of this MD&A). - On May 28, 2020, the Company announced the initiation of a global partner search process to assist with the development of the Chvaletice Manganese Project. - On March 31, 2020, Mangan received a significant positive environmental ruling under the European Union's Natura 2000 system of reserves and protected areas that determined the Project is not expected to cause adverse impacts on valuable and threatened species habitat. - On March 30, 2020, Mangan's application for certain investment incentives was approved by the Czech Ministry of Industry and Trade.
 These investment incentives are in the form of Czech corporate income tax credits related to eligible Chvaletice Manganese Project assets to be acquired by Mangan.
 Based on eligible assets of approximately CZK 2.4 billion (approx. \$137 million), such tax credits would amount to approximately CZK 470.3 million (approx. \$27 million).
-These tax credits would be over and above the normal tax depreciation on such eligible assets, and would be applied toward Czech corporate income taxes otherwise payable by Mangan on earnings generated by the Chvaletice Manganese Project. - On March 24, 2020, the Company announced a non-brokered private placement of 8,738,312 common shares and 401,888 CDIs, at a price of \$0.11 per Share or AUD\$0.13 per CDI, respectively for aggregate gross proceeds of \$1,005,157 (the "Offering").
-The Offering closed in two tranches with the first tranche for aggregate gross proceeds of \$517,489 closing on April 6, 2020 and the second tranche for aggregate proceeds of \$487,669, closed on May 6, 2020. - On March 2, 2020, the Company announced that feasibility study test work for the Chvaletice Manganese Project returned positive results.
+These tax credits would be over and above the normal tax depreciation on such eligible assets and would be applied toward Czech corporate income taxes otherwise payable by Mangan on earnings generated by the Chvaletice Manganese Project. - During the quarter ended June 30, 2020, the Company completed a non-brokered private placement of 8,738,312 common shares and 401,888 CDIs, at a price of \$0.11 per Share or AUD\$0.13 per CDI, respectively for aggregate gross proceeds of \$1,005,157 (the "Third Quarter Placement").
+The Third Quarter Placement closed in two tranches with the first tranche for aggregate gross proceeds of \$517,489 closing on April 6, 2020 and the second tranche for aggregate proceeds of \$487,669, closing on May 6, 2020. - On March 2, 2020, the Company announced that feasibility study test work for the Chvaletice Manganese Project returned positive results.
 The Company reported that the magnetic separation test results verified those previously reported in the PEA with results of approximately 85% tMn (total manganese) recovery and a 15% tMn concentrate grade, supporting the viability of this important step in the proposed process flow sheet.
 Deep purification tests also verified previous test findings, with the successful removal of target product impurities.
-These tests have the ultimate objective of supporting and optimizing the Chvaletice Manganese Project's capability to deliver HPEMM and HPMSM. - In December 2019 and January 2020, the Company entered into two additional memorandums of understanding ("MoUs") with potential customers pursuant to which they will be allocated high-purity manganese products produced from the Chvaletice demonstration plant for testing and for initiating the supply chain qualification process.
-The above are in addition to two prior MOUs entered into by the Company.
-To date, over 55% of the demonstration plant's planned first year production of these products has been allocated to customers for testing and qualification.
-These parties and their markets include: a) a global leading participant in the lithiumion battery supply chain, for use in Nickel, Manganese, Cobalt ("NMC") cathodes; b) a company focused on large scale lithium-ion battery manufacturing, for use in NMC cathodes; c) a global chemicals and specialty materials company, for use in metal hydride for hybrid automobile anodes; and d) JFE Steel, a leading Japanese steel producer, for use in specialty steel applications.
-Upon successful completion of testing and evaluation by these parties and subject to a production decision being made based on the results of a feasibility study which is currently underway, the Company intends to work with these parties towards long-term commercial arrangements for the supply of HPEMM and/or HPMSM. - On December 20, 2019, issued 1,200,000 common shares at \$0.25 per share in a non-brokered private placement.
-Half of the common shares issued are subject to a contractual resale hold period which expires on November 28, 2020 and the remaining shares are subject to a contractual resale hold period which expires on September 1, 2021.
+These tests have the ultimate objective of supporting and optimizing the Chvaletice Manganese Project's capability to deliver HPEMM and HPMSM.